mongodb/specifications/source/crud/crud.rst

     ordered: Boolean;

     /**
      * If true, allows the write to opt-out of document level validation.
      *
-     * For servers >= 3.2, this option is sent only if the caller explicitly provides a value.
+     * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
-     * For servers < 3.2, this option is ignored and not sent as documentation validation is not available.
+     * For servers < 3.2, this option is ignored and not sent as document validation is not available.
+     * For unacknowledged writes using opcodes, the driver MUST raise an error if the caller explicitly provides a value.
      */
     bypassDocumentValidation: Optional<Boolean>;
   }